How long does it take to Rehome a Horse?

 If I am an owner why should I wait for an application before arranging visits?

-The application process is a big part of what makes rehoming via Rehome My Horses successful.
+The application process is a big part of what makes rehoming via RMH successful.
 Applications will provide owners with detailed information regarding the type of home that is offered including experience, where the horse will be kept and details of 2 references.
 The application process does go some way to putting off time wasters and less scrupulous types.

 Why are messages managed and monitored?